Notice: This page requires JavaScript to function properly.

 Installation of Updates and Programs

-To switch to superuser mode, use the command sudo su.
-Now, we can try out some commands on our instance.
+Now, we can try running some commands on our instance.

 Our commands will look like this:

-1. mkdir test_folder - Create a folder with the desired name;
+1. mkdir test_folder: create a folder with the desired name;

-2. cd test_folder/ - Navigate to the folder we just created;
+2. cd test_folder/: navigate to the folder we just created;

-3. touch README.txt - Create a file with the desired name and extension;
+3. touch README.txt: create a file with the desired name and extension;

-4. echo "This is an EC2 instance!" > README.txt - Write the desired text to the corresponding file;
+4. echo "This is an EC2 instance!" > README.txt: write the desired text to the corresponding file;

-5. cat README.txt - Display the contents of the text file we created.
+5. cat README.txt: display the contents of the text file we created.

 As a result, the following will be printed to the console: